Frequently Asked Questions: Managing Your Account

 I've run out of quota — Can I get it increased?

 Our initial quota of 1000MB is deliberately set relatively low to reduce the risk of users accidentally filling the disk (this is surprisingly easy to do, for example with log files).
 If you would like more and have good reason then just ask the sysadmins and we'll increase it for you.
-Note that while disk space is cheap, we need to supply it four times over (as we use RAID and need to keep backups).
+Note that while disk space is cheap, we need to supply it four times over (as we use RAID).
 More disk space also tends to mean more bandwidth, and other problems associated with running a larger server, so please be considerate in your disk usage.
 If you need a lot more resources we may ask you to consider making a donation towards the costs of running the server.